josephadeabah/josephadeabah/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _in progress_.

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by jumia.com, tonaton.com, jiiji.com...
-- This project was based on [this tutorial](https://www.example.com).
 - Many thanks to...